 Rutabaga can be stored in a sealed plastic bag in the refrigerator for up to 2-3 weeks.

-Eating rutabaga in excess may cause unwanted gas issues especially with individuals who have kidney problems because it contains mustard oil.
-If you are allergic to cabbage, turnips or spinach consult your physician to make sure you can safely add rutabaga to your diet.
+Eating rutabaga in excess may cause unwanted gas issues especially with individuals who have kidney problems.
+If you are allergic to cabbage, turnips or spinach, you may want to avoid eating rutabaga.